rayangler/document-shairing-system/README.md

 ## Getting Started
 To get started, you must have the following downloaded and/or installed:
-- Forked/cloned github repo
+- Cloned github repo
 - Node.js and npm
 - PostgreSQL

 ## Setting Up Directory
-If contributing to this project, you might want to start by forking this project to create a copy of it on your Github account.
-You can follow the steps to set it up [here](https://help.github.com/articles/fork-a-repo/).
-Make sure to check out related links in the documentation to help with syncing and making pull requests.

-If you just want to check out the project, feel free to clone it.
 To clone the repository, enter the following command in your terminal:
 ```
 $ git clone https://github.com/rayangler/document-shairing-system
 ```

 Make sure to have Node.js with npm installed.
 You can use Homebrew, downloaded from https://brew.sh/.
 Use `brew install node` to get the latest version of Node and npm.
-Alternatively, Node can also be found here: https://nodejs.org/en/.
+Alternatively, Node can also be found [here](https://nodejs.org/en/).

 To make sure Node and npm were installed properly, use the following commands in your terminal:
 ```